Yasmeen trained at East15, RCCSD, Young Vic and is currently mentored by Elen Bowman at Living Pictures.

 Directing credits include:

-Yasmeen is also a reader & scout for Theatre503 and has recently curated one of their famous Rapid Write Responses.
+Yasmeen was a reader & scout for Theatre503 and curated one of their famous Rapid Write Responses.

 Yasmeen also directs LAMDA at the prestigious St Pauls Girls School in London.

 Robyn produced a couple of early projects for Small Truth Theatre as Associate Producer, prior to developing her career at a number of major Theatres and arts organsiations.

 Robyn is currently Production Assistant at The Old Vic Theatre, London.